debiai/docs/documentation/dashboard/widgets/README.md

 ### Bias detection

-Find if your dataset is ballanced:
+Find if your dataset is balanced:

 - [The data distribution](./2_data_distribution/) will help you to detect unbalanced data.
 - [The parallel coordinates](./1_parallel_coordinates/) widget will show you if  combinatorics of features are not represented in your dataset.